-- (b) Unless the Federal awarding agency or pass-through entity authorizes an extension, a non-Federal entity must liquidate all obligations incurred under the Federal award not later than 90 calendar days after the end date of the period of performance as specified in the terms and conditions of the Federal award. - (c) The Federal awarding agency or pass-through entity must make prompt payments to the non-Federal entity for allowable reimbursable costs under the Federal award being closed out. - (d) The non-Federal entity must promptly refund any balances of unobligated cash that the Federal awarding agency or pass-through entity paid in advance or paid and that are not authorized to be retained by the non-Federal entity for use in other projects.
-See OMB Circular A-129 and see § 200.345 Collection of amounts due, for requirements regarding unreturned amounts that become delinquent debts. - (e) Consistent with the terms and conditions of the Federal award, the Federal awarding agency or pass-through entity must make a settlement for any upward or downward adjustments to the Federal share of costs after closeout reports are received. - (f) The non-Federal entity must account for any real and personal property acquired with Federal funds or received from the Federal Government in accordance with §\$200.310 Insurance coverage through 200.316 Property trust relationship and 200.329 Reporting on real property. - (g) The Federal awarding agency or pass-through entity should complete all closeout actions for Federal awards no later than one year after receipt and acceptance of all required final reports.
+(b) Unless the Federal awarding agency or pass-through entity authorizes an extension, a non-Federal entity must liquidate all financial obligations incurred under the Federal award no later than 120 calendar days after the end date of the period of performance as specified in the terms and conditions of the Federal award.

+(c) The Federal awarding agency or pass-through entity must make prompt payments to the non-Federal entity for costs meeting the requirements in Subpart E of this part under the Federal award being closed out.

+(d) The non-Federal entity must promptly refund any balances of unobligated cash that the Federal awarding agency or pass-through entity paid in advance or paid and that are not authorized to be retained by the non-Federal entity for use in other projects.
+See OMB Circular A-129 and see § 200.346, for requirements regarding unreturned amounts that become delinquent debts.
-[78 FR 78608, Dec.
-26, 2013, as amended at 79 FR 75885, Dec.
-19, 2014]

-POST-CLOSEOUT ADJUSTMENTS AND CONTINUING RESPONSIBILITIES
+(e) Consistent with the terms and conditions of the Federal award, the Federal awarding agency or passthrough entity must make a settlement for any upward or downward adjustments to the Federal share of costs after closeout reports are received.

+(f) The non-Federal entity must account for any real and personal property acquired with Federal funds or received from the Federal Government in accordance with §§ 200.310 through 200.316 and 200.330.

+(g) When a recipient or subrecipient completes all closeout requirements, the Federal awarding agency or passthrough entity must promptly complete all closeout actions for Federal awards.
+The Federal awarding agency must make every effort to complete closeout actions no later than one year after the end of the period of performance unless otherwise directed by authorizing statutes.
+Closeout actions include Federal awarding agency actions in the grants management and payment systems.

+(h) If the non-Federal entity does not submit all reports in accordance with this section and the terms and conditions of the Federal Award, the Federal awarding agency must proceed to close out with the information available within one year of the period of performance end date.

+(i) If the non-Federal entity does not submit all reports in accordance with this section within one year of the period of performance end date, the Federal awarding agency must report the non-Federal entity's material failure to comply with the terms and conditions of the award with the OMB-designated integrity and performance system (currently FAPIIS).
+Federal awarding agencies may also pursue other enforcement actions per §200.339.

+Post-Closeout Adjustments and Continuing Responsibilities

-§ 200.344 Post-closeout adjustments and continuing responsibilities.
+§200.345 Post-closeout adjustments and continuing responsibilities.